KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 entire career, I'm a type system advocate.
 I'll try to explain why.

 If any of this is inaccurate, let me know and I'll fix it.
 If I've started a flame war somewhere on the internet, I'm sorry.
-Remove all flammable materials, don't get too close, and try not to burn yourself.

 ## The debate has moved on